 - Discover how certain Italian DOP products are made with Culinary Factory Tours www.culinary-factory-tours.com Open on Sundays.

-- Need a pedicure, manicure, waxing or massage?
-Try Beautiful Line and ask for Rossana, an Irish expat. via San Mamolo 1A, Bologna.
+- Need a pedicure, manicure, waxing or a massage?
+Try Beautiful Line and ask for Vicky or Rossana, who speak very good English. via San Mamolo 1A, Bologna.

 - Visit the Mercato dei Fiori in Piazza San Francesco every Tuesday morning (from 8-13hrs) to see and purchase flowers.
 Especially nice in the spring.